risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 All cameras are connected to a single Mocap PC through network switches.
 Motive Optical motion capture software is installed on this PC.

-Controller
+Onboard computer
 -----

-Controllers are PCs or single board computer (SBC) which are used to control the objects in the flying arena.
-When a PC is used to control an object, this referred as **OFFBOARD** control.
-Also a controller can be a flight controller that runs an autopilot firmware to control a vehicle (e.g. quadcopter).
+Single board computer (SBC) which are used to control the drone in the flying arena.
+When a PC is used to control a drone, this referred as **OFFBOARD** control.

 A companion computer is referred to SBC that is connected to a flight controller.
 Usually, SBC is used to perform more sophisticated/high computations that the flight controller can not.
 In other words, the flight controller is designed for low-level tasks, e.g. attitude control, motor driving, sensor data acquisition.
 However, the companion computer is used for high-level-control e.g. path planning, optimization.